zorchenhimer/MoviePolls/readme.md

 - Change server configuraton settings
 - Dedicated login at /admin/login (available even when the simple login method is disabled)
 - Test notifications

+# License

+This project is licensed under the MIT license.
+See `license.md` for details.